It all started in 1968…

 After a union strike in 1981, Time Out relaunched with a new emphasis on lifestyle, adding dedicated ‘Gay & Lesbian’ and nightlife sections.
 The company campaigned to deregulate TV listings, had scrapes with Hunter S Thompson and George Michael, and closed the decade planning world domination.

 Throughout the ’90s, Time Out cemented itself as a crucial part of London’s life and culture.
 It ran the first interviews with Damien Hirst, Tracey Emin and the Spice Girls, sponsored the controversial ‘Sensation’ exhibition of Young British Artists, and championed Britpop and ‘Trainspotting’.
-Meanwhile, Time Out New York launched – an overnight success that proved that the brand could travel.
+In 1995, Time Out New York launched – an overnight success that proved that the brand could travel.
 That year not only kicked off the brand’s global expansion but saw the launch of the first Time Out website, with the brand’s expert recommendations pointing the way forward into the online era.

 Time Out covers from 1980 to 1996.
 Video games: Pearce Marchbank.
 Weird Sex: Kirk Teasdale.
 New York: Troy Word